Updated on July 16, 2019

-In a previous article we listed 6 principles that you have to consider to make sure, that your prints wouldn’t fail while 3D printing supports.
+In a previous article we listed 6 principles that you have to consider to make sure, that your prints wouldn’t fail while resin 3D printing supports.

 We recommend reading the full article here: 6 Key Principles of 3D Printing Supports that Work.

 In order to evaluate our assumptions and see how various settings impact the final result, let’s conduct a simple experiment.
 This time we have chosen two different machines: Peopoly Moai resin 3D printer and Anycubic Photon resin 3D printer.
 We made some conclusions at the end of this article.

 We used XYZware software to place supports and relied on automatic support generation function.
 See parameters below.
 Tip sizes are only approximations.

 - Low, medium and high densities with small tips (~0.3 mm).

 - Low, medium and high densities with medium tips (~0.4–0.5 mm).